PlayVoice/lora-svc/README.md

-# Rewrite this project for UNI-SVC 【代码之美】
+# Rewrite this project for UNI-SVC

+You will feel the beauty of the code from this project.

 VI-SVC was dropped to https://github.com/PlayVoice/VI-SVC/tree/vi_svc